zuozhenggh/learning-library/developer-library/microservices-with-converged-db/transactional/transactional.md

     ```

-2. Undeploy any existing Order, Inventory, and Supplier Services and deploy the MongoDB, Postgres, and Kafka backed Order and Inventory implementations.
+2. Undeploy any existing Order, Inventory, and Supplier Services and deploy the MongoDB, Postgres, and Kafka backed Order and Inventory implementations by copying and running the following commands.

     ```
     <copy>